textcollect/JDE-final/README.md

 We are using Azure Synapse as a data warehouse for both a lake database and SQL database because it provides a unified platform to seamlessly manage and query large volumes of data from both structured (SQL) and unstructured (lake) sources, essentially acting as a "data lakehouse" where we can access and analyze data from either storage type within a single environment, eliminating the need to move data between separate systems; this translates to improved data accessibility, faster analysis times, and cost efficiency compared to managing separate data warehouse and lake solutions.

 **Key benefits of using Synapse for both lake and SQL databases**:
-1. **Data Lakehouse Capability**:<br>Synapse allows us to query data directly from our data lake using SQL alongside traditional structured data in a SQL database, providing flexibility for diverse data analysis needs.
+1. **Data Lakehouse Capability**:<br/>Synapse allows us to query data directly from our data lake using SQL alongside traditional structured data in a SQL database, providing flexibility for diverse data analysis needs.
-2. **Scalability**:<br>It allow us to scale the compute resources based on workload demands, whether it's a large-scale data lake query or a targeted SQL query on structured data.
+2. **Scalability**:<br/>It allow us to scale the compute resources based on workload demands, whether it's a large-scale data lake query or a targeted SQL query on structured data.
-3. **Cost-Effectiveness**:<br>By using a single platform, we can avoid the overhead of managing separate data storage and processing services, potentially reducing costs.
+3. **Cost-Effectiveness**:<br/>By using a single platform, we can avoid the overhead of managing separate data storage and processing services, potentially reducing costs.
-4. **Integration with other Azure services**:<br>Synapse seamlessly integrates with other Azure services like Power BI for visualization and Azure Machine Learning for advanced analytics.
+4. **Integration with other Azure services**:<br/>Synapse seamlessly integrates with other Azure services like Power BI for visualization and Azure Machine Learning for advanced analytics.
-5. **External Tables in SQL Database**;<br>It allow us to query data in external sources like Storage container without physically coping the data into the SQL pool to reduced storage costs without duplicating large datasets.
+5. **External Tables in SQL Database**;<br/>It allow us to query data in external sources like Storage container without physically coping the data into the SQL pool to reduced storage costs without duplicating large datasets.
 Gain faster access to data and the ability to work with data in-place.

-**Create a Lake Database**<br>
+**Create a Lake Database**<br/>
 The process of creating a Lake Database involve several steps:
 1. Select `Data`
 2. Select `+`